Appearance

 },

-CleanExtraFields = true,
+CleanExtraFields = false,

 -- Batch processing settings

-BatchDelay = 0.03, -- Seconds to wait before processing batch
+BatchDelay = 0.03, -- Seconds to wait before processing batch (lower = faster, higher = more efficient)

 BatchSize = 20, -- Auto-flush batch when this many operations are queued